-Article 9 Orders to provide information
+Orders to provide information

-Providers of intermediary services shall, upon receipt of an order to provide a-specific item of information about one or more specific individual recipients of the service, issued by the relevant national judicial or administrative authorities on the basis of the applicable Union or national law, in conformity with Union law, inform without undue delay the authority of issuing the order of its receipt, and of the effect given to the order and the moment when the order was executed.

-- 2. Member States shall ensure that orders referred to in paragraph 1 meet the following conditions, when transmitted to the provider: - (a) the order contains the following elements: - (i)- a statement of reasons explaining the objective for which the information is required and why the requirement to provide the information is necessary and proportionate to determine compliance by the recipients of the intermediary services with applicable Union or national rules, unless such a statement cannot be provided for reasons related to the prevention, investigation, detection and prosecution of criminal offences; - (ii) information about redress available to the provider and to the recipients of the service concerned; - (b) the order only requires the provider to provide information already collected for the purposes of providing the service and which lies within its control; - (c) the order is drafted transmitted in the language declared by the provider pursuant to Article 10(3) or in another official language of the Union, bilaterally agreed by the authority issuing the order and the provider, and is sent to the electronic point of contact established by that provider, in accordance with Article 10; - 3.
-After receiving the order from the competent authority, tThe Digital Services Coordinator from the Member State of the national judicial or administrative authority issuing the order shall, without undue delay, transmit a copy of the order referred to in paragraph 1 to all Digital Services Coordinators through the system established in accordance with Article 67.
+- Providers of intermediary services shall, upon receipt of an order to provide a-specific item of information about one or more specific individual recipients of the service, issued by the relevant national judicial or administrative authorities on the basis of the applicable Union or national law, in conformity compliance with Union law, inform without undue delay the authority of issuing the order or any other authority specified in the order of its receipt, and of the effect given to the order, specifying if and when the order was applied and if the order was not given any effect, the reason thereof and the moment when the order was executed. - 2.
+Member States shall ensure that orders referred to in paragraph 1 meet the following conditions, when they are transmitted to the provider: - (a) the order contains the following elements: - (i)- a statement of reasons explaining the objective for which the information is required and why the requirement to provide the information is necessary and proportionate to determine compliance by the recipients of the intermediary services with applicable Union or national rules, unless such a statement cannot be provided for reasons related to the prevention, investigation, detection and prosecution of criminal offences; - (ii) information about redress available to the provider and to the recipients of the service concerned;

+(iii) where applicable, information about which authority should receive the information about the effect given to the orders;

+(b) the order only requires the provider to provide information already collected for the purposes of providing the service and which lies within its control;